ammoti/ContosoPay/README.md

 #Create the Models and Data Repositories
 #Apply EF Core migrations from a different assembly that the DbContext belongs
 #Build the API using REST architecture principles

+#For the run angular-project
+#npm install
+#ng serve